 Note: Episerver Forms is only supported by MVC-based websites and HTML5-compliant browsers.

-Two built-in features Email Actor and RichTextElement lets an editor compose a template with placeholders inside. placeholders are replaced with an actual value from form-submitted values.
+Two built-in features, Email Actor and RichTextElement, let an editor compose a template with placeholders inside.
+Placeholders are replaced with an actual value from form-submitted values.

 The placeholders groups are as follows:

-- FormElements of current Form, such as #NAME# #EMAIL#, are field names of a form.
-It is replaced with actual form submission values (for example, John Doe, JDoe@example.com).
+- FormElements of current Form, such as #NAME# and #EMAIL#, are field names of a form.
+They are replaced with actual form submission values (for example, John Doe and JDoe@example.com).

 - Predefined placeholder, such as #SUMMARY#, outputs the values of all fields on a form.

-- Extra placeholder by 3rd party developer (provided by custom PlaceHolderProvider).
+- Extra placeholder by third-party developers (provided by custom PlaceHolderProvider).

 You can list available placeholders in the Insert placeholder combobox so an editor can select a placeholder.
 The EmailActor and the RichTextElement has this combobox.

 Note: The combobox Dojo widget has FieldMappingTokenListViewModel; it calls FormsDataStore.GetAvailableReplacablePlaceHolders() on server-side to get a list of placeholders.

 Placeholder processing is put in PlaceHolderService.
 You can replace PlaceHolderService with your own implementation with Dependency Injection.
 By default, it activates all instances of IPlaceHolderProvider interface and calls ProcessPlaceHolders().
 PlaceHolderService calls available IPlaceHolderProviders in a chain of processing, through the IPlaceHolderProviders.Order property.
 The latter provider can alter the previous provider result.

 DefaultPlaceHolderProvider is the default implementation of IPlaceHolderProvider, which replaces FormElementPlaceHolders with an actual value and provides an extra #SUMMARY# placeholder.